xiyuyi/PyPRIS/README.md

 `conda env create -f PyPRIS_env.yml` (This step may take about 10 minutes)

-to log-out from the PyPRIS environment, type: conda deactivate
+To log-out from the PyPRIS environment, type:

+`conda deactivate`